The Xometry app works best with JavaScript enabled!

 • Thickness tolerances are independent of cutting tolerances, as they rely on the raw stock material’s tolerance range.

-• Edge-to-edge tolerances are +/- 0.010” nominal on the outer face of the tube.
+• Edge-to-edge tolerances are +/- 0.010” nominal.
+Normalized surfaces may flare outer features.

-• Holes of 0.100” or smaller in diameter may be slightly larger than standard tolerances due to material pierce happening near the hole’s profile
+• Holes of 0.100” or smaller in diameter may be slightly larger than standard tolerances due to material pierce happening near the hole’s profile.

 • A small bump of material or a different edge condition may be present at the lead-in and lead-out in a cutting profile.